Beli Prenatals are HSA/FSA eligible!

 Good question!
 If a baby is a plan, it's time for the both of you to start taking prenatal vitamins.
 It takes new sperm roughly three months to fully mature, and you want to ensure they've got all of the nutrition they need to be as strong and healthy as possible.
 Ideally, you should begin taking men's prenatals about three months before you hope to conceive.

-What else I can do to boost the chances of conceiving?
+What else I can do to support my fertility health?

 There's more to good health that just a men's prenatal (even if it is from Beli!).
 From adequate sleep to cleaning up your diet, cutting back on alcohol and caffeine to regular exercise, there's quite a bit you can do to boost male fertility.
 Check out our tips for stacking the deck.